midlantica/LovelyBunchOfCoconuts/content/quotes/the-tree-of-liberty-must-be-refreshed.md

 ---
-title: "The tree of liberty must be refreshed"
+title: 'The tree of liberty must be refreshed'
 ---

 ## "The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants."